Apprenticeships - Benefits to Your Business

-UK businesses consider skills shortages and recruitment difficulties a bigger threat to performance than soaring oil prices and declining consumer spending, and more than a quarter of these rate this form of vocational training higher than any other qualification.
+UK businesses consider skills shortages and recruitment difficulties a bigger threat to performance than soaring oil prices and declining consumer spending, and employers say that qualified apprentices are 15% more employable than those with other qualifications.

 Apprenticeships ensure that your workforce has the practical skills and qualifications your organisation needs now and in the future.
-The mixture of on and off job learning ensures they learn the skills that work best for your business.
-Over 130,000 companies offer apprentice places because they understand the benefits that apprentices bring to their business – increased productivity, improved competitiveness and a committed and competent work-force.
+The mixture of on and off the job learning ensures they learn the skills that work best for your business.
+Over 250,000 employer workplaces have and apprentice (2014/15) because they understand the benefits that apprentices bring to their business – increased productivity, improved competitiveness and a committed and competent work-force.